 Drain and rinse chickpeas thoroughly then remove the skins, if desired.
 To learn how to quickly remove the outer coating of chickpeas take a look here: “Sweet Potato Hummus“.

-*TIP: To get the most (juice) out of the lemon, roll back and forth on a cutting board before cutting-this softens the lemon and releases the juice!
+*TIP: To get the more juice out of the lemon, roll back and forth on a cutting board before cutting.
+This softens the lemon and releases the juices more easily!

 Place all the ingredients in a large food processor.

 Blend on high until smooth and creamy.
-Be sure to taste if the hummus needs more seasoning.
 If the hummus is too thick add more water, lemon juice, or olive oil, as desired.
+Taste and adjust seasoning as needed.

 Serve at room temperature with baby’s favourite dipping “tool!”

-Store leftovers in the fridge for up to 4-5 days.
-I also freeze portions in air-tight containers for a
+Store leftovers in the fridge for up to 4-5 days or store in the freezer for up to 6 months.

 Hummus freezes well although it does tend to have a slightly grainy texture once defrosted.
 Simply add more lemon juice or olive oil and blend it in a small food processor until creamy and smooth.